dasensioco/edu-devcamp/HOL/HOL8/README.md

 1. Once the bot is registered, click `Test in Web Chat` to open the Web Chat pane.
 Type `hello` in Web Chat.
 The bot responds by saying `You have reached Greeting.
 You said: hello`.
 This confirms that the bot has received your message and passed it to a default LUIS app that it created.
 This default LUIS app detected a Greeting intent.

     ![image](./media/2018-09-19-13-22-00.jpg)

+    **If the bot does not respond try reloading the page.
+There is a known problem with the authentication that happens in the background when you load the page for the first time.**

 1. Try `can you help me?` and see how the bot recognizes your help intend.